DeepAffex Developers Guide

 (Click here to open a larger version of this picture in a new window)

-You can click on the DETAILS button to bring up the Measurement Details page.
+You can click on the Details button to bring up the Measurement Details page.
 It contains more information such as Measurement Index (Measurement ID) and the measurement results.
 You can browse the results by selecting different points under the Point dropdown.
 The results can also be downloaded as CSV files by clicking the DOWNLOAD MEASUREMENT (CSV) button (for bulk export, please see the Export Results section).
 The CSV file name includes the Measurement ID, and the file itself contains Date (creation date), Username (DFX ID), Participant ID, and all the results.
 Some of the results are per frame and shown as a series of values instead of a single final value.

 Measurements Overview